Who is the God of the Bible? (Y1.T1.D2)

 The God of the Bible did not start off as a man or a piece of wood.

-I don’t know about you, but I need the unfathomable God of Isaiah 40:25 “who is able to do exceedingly abundantly above all that we ask or think” (Ephesians 3:20).
+I don’t know about you, but I could never serve a puny god, or a piece of wood or metal.
+I need the unfathomable God of Isaiah 40:25 “who is able to do exceedingly abundantly above all that we ask or think” (Ephesians 3:20).
 Now that I’ve introduced you to God, without further ado, let me step aside and allow you to meet him for yourself.

 Ladies and Gentlemen, the God of the Bible